||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 * * *

 He realised it had been a mistake to take the anvil to the temple.
 The AI control unit was too big to remove from Merlin's workshop and he had been forced to run data cables through the snow to link the two.
-However, Vali suspected that when it came to his own implant, the temple was too far from the workshop to maintain a stable link back to the AI.
+However, Vali suspected that when it came to his own implant, the temple was too far from the workshop to maintain a stable link back to the AI controller.
 Londinium was so saturated with broadcast equipment that private communication devices struggled to find a clear bit of bandwidth to work with.

 "Fake magic is one big joke," grumbled Vali.
 "The trick is in the timing."

 His first thought was to drag the anvil back to the workshop, but he was tired and cold and not in the mood for anything strenuous.
-Instead, he settled for modifying the assembler's programming further to add a one-minute delay, which was hopefully enough time to get from the workshop's AI console to the temple in time for when the program released the sword.
+Instead, he settled for modifying the assembler's programming to add a one-minute delay, which was hopefully enough to get from the workshop's AI console to the temple in time for when the anvil released the sword.
 Most people were now at the tournament ground and the area was relatively deserted, though the weird Dhusarian nuns still hovered by the entrance to the temple.

 Vali paused by the workshop door and fixed his gaze upon the Temple of Mithras at the top of the narrow side street.
 A small boy in costume ran past, but otherwise there was no one in sight.
 In his mind, Vali selected the implant's symbol for the assembler control and gave it a mental prod.
 Tiny numerical figures appeared in the corner of his mind's eye, counting down the seconds.
 The program was running.